FoxIO-LLC/blog/_posts/2024-10-14-introducing-eva-the-employee-verification-app.md

 ## TL;DR

 EVA is a chat app that prevents voice phishing and AI-assisted phishing attacks within organizations by giving employees the ability to validate each other via MFA, in seconds.
 It also assists in secure incident response and securing business processes.
+This will stop your next red team engagement or ransomware attack in its tracks.
 EVA takes just a few minutes to set up; you can try it for free here: [https://eva.foxio.io/](https://eva.foxio.io/)

 EVA was created by [FoxIO](https://foxio.io/), a cyber innovations company responsible for standards such as [JA4+ Network Fingerprinting](https://blog.foxio.io/ja4%2B-network-fingerprinting), which are used by global governments and most of the Fortune 500.